AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-42-atomic-energy-defense-provisions/frontmatter.md

 2658 to 2660.
 Repealed.

 2661.
 Protection of certain nuclear facilities and assets from unmanned aircraft.

+2662.
+Reporting on penetrations of networks of contractors and subcontractors.

 #### Part B—Classified Information ####